-The federal government had sent a letter to Apple and Google to abide by the state court's order, according to an IT ministry official.
+The government sent a letter requesting Apple and Google to abide by the state court's order, according to an IT ministry official.

 Google said in a statement it does not comment on individual apps but adheres to local laws.
-Apple did not respond to requests for comment, while TikTok did not immediately respond to a request for comment on Google's move.
+Apple did not respond to requests for comment.

-It had been downloaded more than 240 million times in India, app analytics firm Sensor Tower said in February.
-More than 30 million users in India installed it in January 2019, 12 times more than in the same month last year.
+TikTok had been downloaded more than 240 million times in India, app analytics firm Sensor Tower said in February.
+More than 30 million users installed the app in January 2019, 12 times more than in the same month last year.

 Jokes, clips and footage related to India's thriving movie industry dominate the app's platform, along with memes and videos in which youngsters, some scantily clad, lip-sync and dance to popular music.